-A MS that has enabled PEO accessing the network when the low priority indicator is set to “MS is not configured for NAS signalling low priority” shall also listen to the downlink CCCH until successfully decoding one of the RR messages listed in sub-clause 3.3.1.1.1a and read the PEO_BCCH_CHANGE_MARK field and RCC field therein.
+A MS that has enabled PEO and is accessing the network to perform the Multilateration procedure or is accessing the network when the low priority indicator is set to “MS is not configured for NAS signalling low priority” shall also listen to the downlink CCCH until successfully decoding one of the RR messages listed in sub-clause 3.3.1.1.1a and read the PEO_BCCH_CHANGE_MARK field and RCC field therein.
 It shall use the 6 bit BSIC from the most recently read SCH and the RCC field from the decoded RR message to establish a BSIC.
 If the BSIC does not match the BSIC value decoded upon first entering the serving cell (see 3GPP TS 45.008) it shall abort the packet access procedure and attempt cell re-selection.
 If a change of PEO_BCCH_CHANGE_MARK is detected then it shall first read SI13 prior to performing the packet access.